-While Maine High Adventure does not actually have any formal Wilderness First Aid or CPR requirements for its participants, we spoke with the director, Art Morgan, who stated that "it is STRONGLY recommended that each and every participant attending Maine High Adventure have both Wilderness First Aid and CPR/AED training."
-That said, it is only a recommendation, and not a requirement.
+While Maine High Adventure does not actually have any formal Wilderness First Aid or CPR requirements for its participants, we spoke with the director, Art Morgan, who stated that “it is STRONGLY recommended that each and every participant attending Maine High Adventure have both Wilderness First Aid and CPR training.”
+That said, it is only a recommendation, and NOT a requirement.

-Lenhok'Sin High Adventure offers two different programs, however both programs have the the same requirements: one or more crew members must have both Wilderness First Aid and CPR/AED training, in addition to Weather Hazards Training and Safe Swim Defense.
+For crews participating in either the Lenhok’sin Trail Trek or James River Canoe Trek, one or more crew members must have Wilderness First Aid and CPR/AED as well as Weather Hazards training and Safe Swim Defense.

 High Adventure Bases of the Boy Scouts of America are outdoor recreation facilities located in several locales in North America operated by the Boy Scouts of America at the organization’s national level.
 Each facility offers wilderness programs and training that could include wilderness canoeing, wilderness backpacking trips, or sailing, and provide opportunities for Scouts to earn the 50-Miler Award.
 These bases are administered by the High Adventure Division of the National Council of the Boy Scouts of America.